xup6fup/MxNetR-Class-Activation-Mapping/README.md

 ## Start to try

 The example code can be found from ['code/Class-Activation-Mapping.R'](https://github.com/xup6fup/Class-Activation-Mapping-CAM-in-MxNet/blob/master/code/Class-Activation-Mapping.R).
-The output is shown as following:
+The output is shown as following, and the integration function was been coded in ['code/Single fucntion.R'](https://github.com/xup6fup/Class-Activation-Mapping-CAM-in-MxNet/blob/master/code/Single fucntion.R).

 <img src="image/F2.jpg" width="835" height="626" alt="F2"/>